Sending money to Southeast Asia is easy, affordable and convenient when you find the right money transfer company.

 How do international money transfers work?

 An international money transfer allows you to send money to a recipient overseas.
 Generally, a transfer involves you providing funds to a bank or an independent transfer provider, which then sends the money to your recipient in another country — in this case, Southeast Asia.
-This can be done in person or oftentimes online.
-You can use cash or transfer funds from your bank account, which will then either be deposited into your recipient’s bank account are made available as cash for them to pick up at a location in their country.
+This can be done in person, over the phone, through a mobile app or online.
+You can use cash, a credit or debit card, or transfer funds from your bank account, which will then either be deposited into your recipient’s bank account or mobile wallet, or made available as cash for them to pick up at a location in their country.

 Banks versus money transfer companies